-The Hib/MenC vaccine (which is given at age 12 months in the current schedule) will not be given to children in the study.
-Instead, they will be given two extra vaccinations at 18 months of age, which are not currently routinely offered at this time point: 6-in-1 vaccine and MMR vaccine.
+The Hib/MenC vaccine will not be given to children in the study.
+Instead, they will be given two vaccinations at 18 months of age (6-in-1 vaccine and MMR vaccine, as above).
+This is the same as what will be happening routinely at the GP surgeries for those children born from 1st July 2024.